 Call for Papers

-Submissions to Animation Journal are accepted on a continuous basis, though it is advisable to submit by February 1 for consideration that year.
+Submissions to Animation Journal are accepted on a continuous basis, though it is advisable to submit by September 1 for consideration the following year.
 Manuscripts should be double-spaced and follow the Chicago style manual.
 Papers are blind refereed, so the authorís name should not appear on the body of the manuscript but only on an attached cover sheet.
 E-mail a copy of the paper to the Editor as a Microsoft Word file or as a Rich Text Format document.
 If images make the document too large to send, you can include a PDF (with images) along with a .doc or .rtf copy (without images).

 Experimental approaches are welcome.
 Editorials, reviews, discussions of works-in-progress and other non-refereed submissions are also published.
 Of particular interest are graphic essays (drawn panels with commentary), as well as primary documents of historical significance that could be published with an introduction.